Search MENU

 Who is responsible for any medical or dental treatment when I’m in foster care?

-If you are 16 or older, you can always consent to or refuse any medical or dental treatment.
-Under that age, you can consent to or refuse medical treatment if you are old enough and mature enough to weigh the risks and benefits of the proposed treatment and make a balanced judgment.
+If the young person is 16 or older, they can always accept or refuse any medical or dental treatment.
+Under that age, they can agree to or refuse medical treatment if they are old enough and mature enough to consider the risks and benefits of the treatment and make a balanced decision.
+Children/young people have the legal right to consent to an abortion at any age.

 Who can make decisions about my medical or dental treatment when I’m in foster care?